Calculate the coefficient of friction, friction force, or normal force from any two values, with force units in newtons, kilonewtons, or pounds-force.

 What Are the Two Coefficients of Friction?

 There are two types of coefficient of friction (COF): static and kinetic.
-Generally, the kinetic coefficient of friction between two bodies is lower than the static coefficient.
+Generally, the kinetic coefficient of friction between two bodies is often lower than the static coefficient.

 What’s a Good Coefficient of Friction?